moon_shine

 ssapy.compute.moon_shine(r_moon, r_sat, r_earth, r_sun, radius, albedo, albedo_moon, albedo_back, albedo_front, area_panels)[source][source]

-Calculate the fractional flux of sunlight reflected from the Moon to the satellite.
+Calculate the fractional solar flux reflected from the Moon to the satellite.

-This function computes the flux of sunlight reflected from the Moon to the satellite, including contributions from both the front and back surfaces of the satellite’s solar panels.
+This function computes the fraction of solar flux reflected from the Moon to the satellite, including contributions from both the front and back surfaces of the satellite’s solar panels.

 Parameters: